MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-other-methods.md

 ---
-title: Upgrade Azure Local to version 23H2 via other methods
+title: Upgrade Azure Stack HCI OS, version 22H2 to version 23H2 via other methods on Azure Local
-description: Learn how to upgrade from Azure Local, version 22H2 to Azure Local, version 23H2 using other manual methods.
+description: Learn how to upgrade from Azure Stack HCI OS, version 22H2 to version 23H2 using other manual methods on Azure Local.
 author: alkohli
 ms.topic: how-to
-ms.date: 10/11/2024
+ms.date: 10/14/2024
 ms.author: alkohli
 ms.reviewer: alkohli
 ms.service: azure-stack-hci
 ---

-# Upgrade Azure Local via other methods
+# Upgrade Azure Stack HCI OS, version 22H2 to version 23H2 via other methods

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2-22h2.md)]

 This article describes how to upgrade the version 22H2 operating system (OS) to version 23H2 for Azure Local, which is the latest generally available software, using manual methods such as [SConfig](/windows-server/administration/server-core/server-core-sconfig) and performing an offline upgrade.

 While you can use these other methods, PowerShell is the recommended method to upgrade the OS.
-For more information, see [Upgrade the Azure Local, version 22H2 OS to Azure Local, version 23H2 OS via PowerShell](./upgrade-22h2-to-23h2-powershell.md).
+For more information, see [Upgrade the Azure Stack HCI OS, version 22H2 OS to version 23H2 via PowerShell](./upgrade-22h2-to-23h2-powershell.md).

-Throughout this article, we refer to Azure Local, version 23H2 as the new version and Azure Local, version 22H2 as the old version.
+Throughout this article, we refer to Azure Stack HCI OS, version 23H2 as the new version and Azure Stack HCI OS, version 22H2 as the old version.

 > [!IMPORTANT]
 > To keep your Azure Local service in a supported state, you have up to six months to install this new OS version.
 The update is applicable to all Azure Local, version 22H2 systems.
 We strongly recommend that you install this version as soon as it becomes available.

 ## High-level workflow for the OS upgrade

-The Azure Local operating system update is available via the Windows Update and via the media that you can download from the Azure portal.
+The Azure Stack HCI operating system update is available via the Windows Update and via the media that you can download from the Azure portal.

 To upgrade the OS on your instance, follow these high-level steps: